The Moroccan novel of French expression

 The 2000s

-The writer Mohamed Choukri (1935-2003) saw his autobiographical novel Le Pain nu (first published in 1973 in English and then in French in 1980) banned in Morocco between 1983 and 2000.
-He relates his adolescence during his exodus from the Rif in Tangier.
-He talks about violence, politics, taboos, which made it a controversial work in Morocco.
-Since then, it has become one of the symbols of Moroccan literature.
-Mohamed Choukri has also written a collection of short stories La Tente (1985) and Jean Genet and Tennessee Williams in Tangier (1992), Paul Bowles.
+Writer Mohamed Choukri (1935-2003) saw his autobiographical novel Le Pain nu (first published in 1973 in English, then in French in 1980) banned in Morocco between 1983 and 2000.
+In it, he recounts his adolescence during the exodus from the Rif to Tangiers.
+It evokes violence, politics and taboos, making it a controversial work in Morocco.
+Since then, he has become one of the symbols of Moroccan literature.
+Mohamed Choukri has also written a collection of short stories, La Tente (1985), Jean Genet et Tennessee Williams à Tanger (1992), Paul Bowles.
 Le Reclus de Tanger (1997).

-Leïla Slimani is another key figure in contemporary literature.
+Another key figure in contemporary literature is Leïla Slimani.
 Born in Meknes in 1981, this woman of letters grew up in a family where French was spoken.
 She completed her higher education in Paris and became a journalist.
-She published her first novel, Dans le jardin de l'ogre, in 2014 and was a finalist for the Prix de Flore.
-Two years later, she was awarded the Prix Goncourt for her novel Chanson douce, which, written in the form of an analepse - a flashback - tells the fate of two small children murdered by their nanny.
-This thrilling novel makes her one of the most beloved authors of her generation.
-She published other works such as Le Diable est dans les détails (2016); Le Pays des autres (2020) which is the first volume of a trilogy.
+She published her first novel, Dans le jardin de l'ogre, in 2014, when she was a finalist for the Prix de Flore.
+Two years later, she was awarded the Prix Goncourt for her novel Chanson douce, which, written in the form of analepse - flashback - tells the fate of two small children murdered by their nanny.
+This gripping novel made her one of the most popular authors of her generation.
+Her other works include Le Diable est dans les détails (2016) and Le Pays des autres (2020), the first volume of a trilogy.

 Fouad Laroui lives in the Netherlands.
-Born in 1958 in Oujda, Fouad Laroui writes mainly in Dutch and French.
-This doctor of economics has written numerous books and has received numerous awards.
-For example, De quel amour blessé, published in 1998 (impossible love between a North African and a Jew); Une année chez les Français in 2010 or Les Tribulations du dernier Sijilmassi in 2014; Ce vain combat que tu livre au monde (2016) and L'insoumise de la Porte de Flandre (2017).
-His collection of short stories, L'Étrange Affaire du pantalon de Dassoukine (The Strange Affair of Dassoukine's Pants), published in 2012, was awarded the Prix Goncourt de la nouvelle.
-Between comedy and psychology, the author wields his pen to perfection and paints a portrait of contemporary society.
+Born in Oujda in 1958, Fouad Laroui writes mainly in Dutch and French.
+This doctor of economics has written numerous books and won numerous awards.
+These include De quel amour blessé (1998) (impossible love between a North African man and a Jewish woman); Une année chez les Français (2010) and Les Tribulations du dernier Sijilmassi (2014); Ce vain combat que tu livres au monde (2016) and L'insoumise de la Porte de Flandre (2017).
+Her collection of short stories, L'Étrange Affaire du pantalon de Dassoukine, published in 2012, won the Prix Goncourt for short stories.
+A perfect blend of comedy and psychology, the author paints a portrait of contemporary society.